pinterest/elixir-thrift/README.md

 ```

 All RPC calls to the server will be delegated to the handler module.
 The server
-provides a [supervisor][] which can be added to your application's supervision
+provides a [supervisor] which can be added to your application's supervision
 tree.
-It's important to start it as a `supervisor` and not as a `worker`.
+It's important to add it to your supervision tree with type `:supervisor`
+and not `:worker`.

 ```elixir
 defmodule Calculator.Application